 Larson said she felt fortunate to receive the funding to necessary to hire Herrman and Cook, adding both men play a critical role in moving both projects forward.

 “They are very community-minded, hard-working and forward-thinking,” Larson said.
 “They have done a great job of reaching out to people and groups, gathering up ideas and sifting through those ideas to pull together a plan…I feel lucky to have them working for me for the summer.”

-By Jennifer McDaniel, or the Sentinel
+By Jennifer McDaniel, for the Lincoln Sentinel